Interim Chief Executive Officer

 Dr. Patricia Nellius

-Patricia Nellius-Guthrie is the CEO of the NCFIE and the founding CEO of Brevard Family Partnership (BFP) where she has served since its inception in 2004.
-Patricia is the longest standing CBC CEO in the state of Florida.
-Patricia holds a Masters and Doctorate in Counseling and completed the Multisystem Integration Certificate program at Georgetown University.
+Patricia Nellius was the founding CEO of Brevard Family Partnership (BFP) where she has served since its inception in 2004 through September 2017.
+She is the longest standing CBC CEO in the state.
+Patricia holds a Masters and Doctorate in Counseling and recently completed the Multisystem Integration Certificate program at Georgetown University.
 Under Patricia’s leadership Brevard successfully transformed its local child welfare system into a national model recognized for its innovations, excellence and positive outcomes.
-To that end Patricia as a model developer designed, piloted, implemented and scaled the C.A.R.E.S. program from innovation to evidence.
+In addition to her role at Brevard Family Partnership, Patricia now serves as the CEO of the National Center for Innovation and Excellence.

 Patricia’s commitment to protect the vulnerable has resulted in many accolades for her efforts.
-Some of which include receipt of Space Coast Daily News/Space Coast Medicine: Central Florida Humanitarian of the Year Award, 2015; the Melbourne Chamber of Commerce: Woman of Excellence Award, 2015 Eckerd’s “Children’s Hero” award in 2012; the “Distinguished Service” award from the Florida Coalition for Children for her local, state, and national System of Care efforts; the “Administrator of the Year”; and “Child Abuse Prevention Leadership” awards; and she received commendation from Governor Bush for assisting the state of Florida in obtaining its’ 1st Child Welfare IV-E Waiver for authoring the “Title IV-E Waiver Service Array and Practice Guide” and conducting statewide implementation training.
-Early in her tenure in Florida Patricia was appointed the CBC Chairperson of the Resource Allocation and Efficiency Committee by DCF Secretary Lucy Hadi resulting in the recommendation leading to the establishment of Florida’s Center for Child Welfare.
+Some of which include receipt of Eckerd’s “Children’s Hero” award in 2012; the “Distinguished Service” award from the Florida Coalition for Children for her local, state, and national System of Care efforts; the “Administrator of the Year”; and “Child Abuse Prevention Leadership” awards.
+Patricia received commendation from Governor Bush for assisting the state of Florida in obtaining the nation’s 1st statewide Child Welfare IV-E Waiver leveraging over 70 million dollars in additional funding for the Florida Child Welfare System, and for authoring the “Title IV-E Waiver Service Array and Practice Guide” and conducting statewide implementation training.
+Early in her tenure in Florida Patricia was appointed the CBC Chairperson of the Resource Allocation and Efficiency Committee by DCF Secretary Lucy Hadi resulting in the establishment of Florida’s Center for Child Welfare at USF.

 Patricia has also contributed to advancement of the field of child and family services having authored/coauthored several articles, peer reviews, presentations, and publications including but not limited to: